khaors/geocompr/main.md

 lsl = rbind(non[ind, ], landslides[landslides$lslpts == TRUE, ])
 ```

-`dem` is in fact a digital elevation model and consists of two list elements with the first being a raster header and the second being a matrix with the altitudinal values.
+`dem` is in fact a digital elevation model and consists of two list elements with the first being a raster header and the second being a matrix containing the altitudinal values.
-To transform the list into a `raster`, we can write:
+To transform this list into a `raster`, we can write:

 ```r